giulatona/giulatona.github.io/_posts/2025-10-11-iecon2025-tutorial-deep-learning-forecasting.md

 - **Christoph Bergmeir** (University of Granada, Spain & Monash University, Australia) - [cbergmeir.com](https://www.cbergmeir.com)

 **Conference:** IECON 2025 - 51st Annual Conference of the IEEE Industrial Electronics Society
-**Date:** October 14, 2025 | 9:30 AM - 12:30 PM
+**Date:** October 14, 2025 | 9:30 AM - 12:30 PM (Completed)
 **Location:** Commendador Room, Madrid, Spain

 ## About the Tutorial

-This tutorial provides an informative and dedicated training session on deep learning-based forecasting methods for energy-related time series.
-The session covers fundamentals and state-of-the-art techniques in:
+This tutorial provided an informative and dedicated training session on deep learning-based forecasting methods for energy-related time series.
+The session covered fundamentals and state-of-the-art techniques in:

 - 🧠 **Deep learning architectures** for time series forecasting
 - 🎯 **Hyperparameter tuning** strategies
 - 📊 **Model evaluation** methodologies
 - 🔬 **Reproducibility best practices** in energy forecasting

+## Tutorial Summary

+The tutorial was successfully completed on October 14, 2025, with excellent participation from IECON attendees.
+Key highlights included:

+- **Interactive hands-on sessions** with Jupyter notebooks covering real-world energy forecasting scenarios
+- **Live demonstrations** of hyperparameter tuning strategies for deep learning models
+- **Q&A discussions** on reproducibility challenges in energy forecasting research
+- **Practical insights** shared by attendees from various industrial and academic backgrounds

+*Thank you to all participants for the engaging discussions and insightful questions!*

 ## Hands-On Notebooks